 High School - When a student arrives late, after 8:00 a.m., he/she will be marked tardy and must go immediately to the High School Office to sign the Sign In/Out Sheet before going to class.
 If a student is consistently tardy in the morning or between classes, a consultation between the parents, the principal, and the student will be scheduled for elementary children.
 Secondary students will be allowed three (3) tardies each semester.
 Teachers will notify the student on the first tardy.
 Parents will be notified after the second tardy.
 Students will face disciplinary action for every tardy infraction after 3 in each semester.
-Students who are not in their seats when the tardy bell rings will be considered tardy unless excused by another staff member that created the tardy.
+Any student receiving more than 10 tardies (excused or unexcused) may not be exempt for semester tests.
+Students who are not in their seats when the tardy bell rings will be considered